-In 2018 we have seen the continuation of an evolving B2B environment, buyers continue to change and take ownership of the way that they seek and purchase solutions to their problems!
+In 2018 we saw the continuation of an evolving B2B environment, buyers continue to change and take ownership of the way that they seek and purchase solutions to their problems!
 What worked 15, 10, or even 5 years ago is not going to get you anywhere today.
 Traditional sales methods and techniques simply don’t cut it with the savvy, informed modern buyer.

 If you want to avoid the same fate as the dinosaurs – check out the five ways that you can engage in modern selling and make sure that your sales strategy transforms into a customer centric experience that will thrive in 2019!